SystemsApproach/private5g/software/overview.rst

   <https://docs.sd-ran.org/master/sdran-in-a-box/README.html>`__:
   Includes the ONOS-based nRT-RIC, the O-RAN defined E2SM-KPI and E2SM-RC Service Models, and example xApps.
-RiaB can be configured to work with either an emulated RAN or with OAI's open source RAN stack running on USRP devices.
+RiaB can be configured to work with either an emulated RAN (5G) or with OAI's open source RAN stack running on USRP devices (4G).

 Note that these two packages do not include SD-Fabric, which depends on programmable switching hardware.
 Readers interested in learning